What we do

 Girls constitute over fifty percent of the total number of adolescents CMCA directly engages with.The proportion of boys and girls belonging to marginalized socio-economic strata too constitutes roughly half of the total outreach.

 CMCA’s network comprises of its member schools, donors, partners and volunteers who possess an unwavering belief in CMCA’s cause and with whom CMCA shares a long standing relationship built on the premise of mutual trust, transparency and accountability.

 Volunteers- Backbone of CMCA

-CMCA’s programmes are driven by the passion and commitment of 300 volunteers who act as Civic Tutors in member schools, epitomizing what CMCA stands for while inspiring students to grow up as active citizens.
+CMCA’s programs are driven by the passion and commitment of 300 volunteers who act as Civic Educators in member schools, epitomizing what CMCA stands for while inspiring students to grow up as active citizens.

 - Winner of the Namma Bengaluru Award in 2010 (www.nammabengaluruawards.org/awardees.html)

 - Accredited by Credibility Alliance under Desirable Norms.
 Accreditation by Credibility Alliance endorses CMCA as a professionally managed credible organization fulfilling high standards of accountability and transparency and rendering high quality and trustworthy services to society at large.